Cherry Blossom is in full bloom in Tokyo now!

 Transportation: [Train] Oedo Line -Lidabashi station and walk for 3 minutes

 Price: 300 Yen (Standard), Free (Children)

 5. Ueno Park (Night view) 上野恩賜公園 (Half Bloom)

-The Ueno Park is known as a cherry blossom viewing spot from the Edo period, and people can fully enjoy nature throughout the four seasons.
-It is said that the cherry blossoms were transplanted from Yoshino mountain by Amemi Amami, and there are more than 1000 cherry trees gives incredible color to the garden, lining at its central pathway.
-The park attract large numbers of hanami parties.
+The Ueno Park is a well known cherry blossom viewing spot dating from the Edo period, whee people can fully enjoy nature throughout all the four seasons.
+It is said that the cherry trees were transplanted from Yoshino Mountain by Amemi Amami, and the more than 1,000 trees gives the garden an incredible colour, with the blooms lining its central pathway.
+The park attracts large numbers of Hanami parties.

 Opening time: 5:00～23:00

 Transportation: [Train] JR Ueno station by Ginza Line, Akagi line, Hitachi- Tokiwa, Akita Shinkansen, Hibiya line, Hokurika-Shinkansen, Joban Line, Joetsu Shinkansen, Keihintohoku Line, Odoriko

 You’re always welcome to give us a ring on 020 85438133 or email email@example.com for more information.